split-cube-studios/ardent/README.md

 - Context based steering algorithm
 - And much more!

+## Assets

+Ardent provides its own asset file format.
+This allows asset files to indicate information about animations, image atlases, sound effect variants, and more.

+A tool called `aautil` (ardent asset utility) is provided to create asset files.

+To install `aautil`, run `go install ./cmd/aautil`.

+`aautil` can take one or more paths as arguments for asset file folder locations.
+YAML files are used for configuration.
+Checkout some of the examples for samples of configuration files.

 ## Discord

 Come chat with us in the `#ardent` channel on [Discord](https://discord.gg/dUqS7RfSqv)!